poissonconsulting/fishobspgr/.github/CONTRIBUTING.md

-# Contributing to bcfpgr
+# Contributing to fishobspgr

-This outlines how to propose a change to bcfpgr.
+This outlines how to propose a change to fishobspgr.

 ## Fixing typos